 - Related Entries

 A central thought in ontological naturalism is that all spatiotemporal entities must be identical to or metaphysically constituted by physical entities.
-Many ontological naturalists thus adopt a physicalist attitude to mental, biological and other such “special” subject matters.
+Many ontological naturalists thus adopt a physicalist attitude to mental, biological, social and other such “special” subject matters.
 They hold that there is nothing more to the mental, biological and social realms than arrangements of physical entities.

 The driving motivation for this kind of ontological naturalism is the need to explain how special entities can have physical effects.
-Thus many contemporary thinkers adopt a physicalist view of the mental realm because they think that otherwise we will be unable to explain how mental processes can causally influence our bodies and other physical items.
+Thus many contemporary thinkers adopt a physicalist view of the mental realm because they think that otherwise we will be unable to explain how mental events can causally influence our bodies and other physical items.
 Similar considerations motivate ontologically naturalist views of the biological realm, the social realm, and so on.

 It may not be immediately obvious why this need to account for physical effects should impose any substantial naturalist constraints on some category.
 After all, there seems nothing a priori incoherent in the idea of radically unscientific “supernatural” events exerting a causal influence on physical processes, as is testified by the conceptual cogency of traditional stories about the worldly interventions of immaterial deities and other outlandish beings.